practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 ### Program factorial.factor for terminal input and output

-Similar to this exercise in [Hy](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Hy#program-factorialhy-for-terminal-input-and-output), the next step is to master input and output operations on the terminal, often a critical thing in an exotic programming language.
+Analogously to this exercise in [Hy](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Hy#program-factorialhy-for-terminal-input-and-output), the next step is to master input and output operations on the terminal, often a critical thing in a niche programming language.

-How to implement a factorial calculation in Factor is already explained in chapter [Defining our first word](https://docs.factorcode.org/content/article-tour-first-word.html):
+How to implement a factorial calculation is already explained in chapter [Defining our first word](https://docs.factorcode.org/content/article-tour-first-word.html):

 ```
 : prod ( {x1,...,xn} -- x1*...*xn ) 1 [ * ] reduce ;  ! (..) just documents the stack effect